freenas/freenas-docs/userguide/snippets/xseries.rst

 occurred.

-.. note:: Recommended drive tray installation order: if SSD drives for SLOG or L2ARC are present, install them first.
-Hard drives are installed next.
+.. note:: Recommended drive tray installation order:

+   #.
+SSD drive for SLOG (if present)

+   #.
+SSD drive for L2ARC (if present)\

+   #.
+Hard drives

    Install the first drive tray in the top left drive bay.
 Install the next drive tray to the right of the first.
 Install remaining drive